sayouzone/sayou-fabric/docs/reference/contributing.md

 # Contributing

-We welcome contributions to the Sayou Data Fabric!
+We welcome contributions to the Sayou Data Platform!
 Whether you're fixing a bug, proposing a new feature, or improving documentation, your help is valued.

 ---